BACK TO BASICS: Siloing Revisited

 In its simplest terms, siloing is a site architecture technique used to split the focus of a site into multiple themes.
 The goal behind siloing is to create a site that ranks well for both its common and more-targeted keywords.

 There are two distinct methods of siloing: directory silos and virtual silos.
-Both allow site owners to create tight themes through linking strategies, however, they approach the concept very differently.
+Both allow site owners to create tight themes through linking strategies, which is important for SEO; however, they approach the concept very differently.

 Directory silos: Directory silos reinforce themes by grouping like content pages under one, highly organized directory.
 A minimum of five content pages are needed to establish the theme and each must be named to reinforce the subject matter.